akhilravichandran11/faas_docker/flask_app/Function_format.md

+##For better view, please use the raw view to check contents
 - Function Declaration
   Description : Users can create any functions inside the code, But these have to be declared as global functions
   - Example: